-Empowering Milwaukee County residents with the resources to move beyond poverty.
+Empowering Milwaukee County residents with the resources to move beyond poverty for 60 years!

 A Special Thanks To Our Appointed Partner Agencies

 Our Board of Commissioners consists of representatives of three different sectors of the community.
 One-third of the members are appointed by public officials and a third are appointed by the private sector.

 CR-Social Development Commission is an Equal Opportunity Employer and Service Provider and does not discriminate on the basis of race, color, religion, sex, national origin, age, disability, political affiliation or belief.
 Auxiliary aids and services are available upon request to individuals with disabilities.
 If you need this information interpreted to a language you understand or in a different format, please contact Jennifer Harris, Equal Opportunity Officer, at 414-906-2784 or firstname.lastname@example.org.
 Callers who are deaf or hearing or speech-impaired may reach us at Wisconsin Relay Number 711.